brittanystoroz/recroom/docs-guide/08 - Web APIs - Accessing Phone APIs and Hardware.md

 # Chapter 8: Web APIs - Accessing Phone APIs and Hardware

 WebAPIs are simply JavaScript APIs that allow applications to interact with mobile device features.
 There are a number of WebAPIs available for accessing device hardware (battery status, device vibration hardware, camera, etc.) and data (calendar data, contacts, etc.).
-Though many of these APIs are still being iterated on &mdash; and some are still working towards stabilization &mdash; there are strategies available for checking compatibility so we can build feature-rich applications.
+Though many of these APIs are still being iterated on &mdash; and some are still working towards stabilization &mdash; there are strategies available for checking compatibility so we can leverage these APIs and build feature-rich applications.

 In Chapter 7 we learned how to set permissions in our application manifest to access these types of APIs.
 In this chapter we'll walk through a couple examples of putting them to work.